This Chicken and Chorizo Pasta recipe is a winner! It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

 SERVE!

 Serve the pasta with extra grated parmesan cheese, garlic bread and a green salad if you like.
-It’s going to be a big hit!
+Sometimes I have it with tenderstem broccoli.

 VARIATIONS

-- Add extra veg if you like – chopped peppers, mushrooms or diced courgette work well in this recipe.
+- Add extra vegetables if you like – chopped peppers, mushrooms or diced courgette work well in this recipe.

-- Sometimes I thrown in a good handful of fresh chopped spinach just before I add the pasta to the sauce – any excuse to sneak in some greens!
+- Sometimes I throw in a good handful of fresh chopped spinach just before I add the pasta to the sauce – any excuse to sneak in some greens!

 Chicken and Chorizo Pasta